jina-ai/terraform-jcloud-aws-infra/examples/karpenter/README.md

 $ terraform plan
 $ terraform apply
 ```

+If you are getting a 403 forbidden error, you can try docker logout public.ecr.aws as explained [here](https://docs.aws.amazon.com/AmazonECR/latest/public/public-troubleshooting.html)

 Once the cluster is up and running, you can check that Karpenter is functioning as intended with the following command: